Now scheduling COVID-19 vaccine appointments for ages 12+

 For additional information, please click here to hear Dr. Linda Carpenter, lead TMS expert and the director of the TMS Clinic at Butler Hospital, speak about TMS Therapy.

 TMS treatment for depression is covered by nearly all insurance carriers including Medicare and Medicaid.
 A screening process is used to determine whether each patient meets their insurance policy’s coverage criteria.
-An outpatient appointment, called a TMS Consultation visit, takes place with a TMS physician prior to starting the course of TMS therapy.
+An outpatient appointment, called a TMS Consultation visit, takes place with a TMS provider prior to starting the course of TMS therapy.
 When a patient is determined to be eligible, our TMS Clinic staff will submit the required pre-authorization information and work with insurance companies to obtain coverage.

 TMS is non-invasive and does not involve surgery or insertion of intravenous lines or anything else put into your body.